CMSC 178DA | Week 11 · Session 1

 Check Metrics by Group

 Split predictions by demographic and compare error rates.
-Significant differences indicate bias.
+Significant differences indicate disparate impact (when a model's error rates differ substantially across protected groups).

 What to Look For